biielfont/Genexis-Pure-ED500/extended.md

 The following diagram illustrates the major system components and their relationships within the Genexis Pure ED500 device:

-**System Architecture: Major Components and File Paths**

-The system operates in distinct layers from **hardware** through to **user interfaces**, with ISP control mechanisms integrated throughout the boot and service layers.

----

-## Critical System Components

-The following diagram maps physical hardware components to specific files, binaries, and configuration entries in the codebase:

 ```mermaid
 flowchart TB
  subgraph s1["Hardware Layer"]